-Proposed Rule 203(l)-1 defines a venture capital fund as a private fund that: (i) invests solely in equity securities of "qualifying portfolio companies" and certain short-term debt obligations; (ii) directly (or through its adviser) offers or provides significant managerial assistance to (or controls) the qualifying portfolio company; (iii) is not leveraged; (iv) does not offer its investors redemption rights or other similar liquidity rights, except in extraordinary circumstances; (v) represents itself as a venture capital fund to investors; and (vi) is not registered under the Investment Company Act of 1940 (the "Investment Company Act"), and has not elected to be treated as a business development company.
-The SEC also proposed a grandfathering provision for certain existing funds that would not meet all of the conditions set forth above but have held themselves out historically as venture capital funds.
+Rule 203(1)-1 defines a venture capital fund as a private fund that: (i) holds no more than 20 percent of its aggregate capital commitments (other than short-term holdings) in non-qualifying investments; (ii) does not borrow, provide guarantees or otherwise incur leverage, other than by engaging in limited short-term borrowings or providing limited guarantees of the obligations of qualifying portfolio companies; (iii) does not offer its investors redemption rights or other similar liquidity rights except in extraordinary circumstances; (iv) represents itself as pursuing a venture capital strategy; and (v) is not registered under the Investment Company Act of 1940 (the "Investment Company Act"), and has not elected to be treated as a business development company.
+The rule also includes a grandfathering provision for certain existing funds that would not meet all of the conditions set forth above but have held themselves out historically as pursuing a venture capital strategy.